CESG-Web-Admin/CESG-Web-Admin.github.io/annualMeeting/current/old_files/old_details1.md

   - The Centre for Monetary and Financial Economics
   - Department of Economics, Carleton University
   - The Faculty of Public and Global Affairs, Carleton University
-  - The International Association of Applied Econometrics (IAAE).
+  - The International Association of Applied Econometrics (IAAE)
   - Professor Jean-Marie Dufour (McGill University)
   - The Social Sciences and Humanities Research Council of Canada